BitcoinCacheMachine/BitcoinCacheMachine/README.md

 sudo bash -c "./get.sh --repo=$GITHUB_REPO"
 ```

-The script above install the latest tor proxy, then pulls the specified BCM git repo to your machine at `~/bcm`.
+The script above installs the latest tor proxy, then pulls the specified BCM git repo to your machine at `~/bcm`.
 Next, run the installer script.
 This installs necessary software as well as makes the `bcm` command available to the user's shell environment.

 ```bash
 ./install.sh